MVS-sysgen/docker-mvsce/README.md

 To build a new docker image do the following:

-1) Remove previous MVSCE releases: `rm MVSCE.release.v*.tar`
-2) Download current release from https://github.com/MVS-sysgen/sysgen/releases/ and place it in this folder
-3) Run `docker build --tag "mainframed767/mvsce:latest" .` to build the container
+* Run `docker build --tag "mainframed767/mvsce:<version>" .` to build the container, replace <version> with a version
-4) Push to docker hub
+* Push to docker hub